ArunMitra/Bank-Customer-Churn-Prediction/README.md

 ## Tuning the base model to find the best model
 - Several rounds of GridSearch with various parametrs (detailed in the jupyter notebook to be found in the folder /Notebooks in this repo) were done but Recall score could not be improved)
   - Results for GradientBoostingClassifier
-    - Gridsearched model Recall: 0.709
+    - Gridsearched best model Recall: 0.709
-    -      Default model Recall: 0.748
+    - Base model Recall: 0.748
 - The base model was thus adopted as the best model to proceed with

 ## Profit Curve